instill-ai/instill-core/README.md

 > We use **connector** as a general term to represent data source and destination.
 Please find the supported connectors [here](docs/connector.md).

 ### Guidance philosophy
-We expect VDP to be exposed to more MLOps integrations in the future, it is implemented with microservice and API-first design principle.
+VDP is built with open heart and we expect VDP to be exposed to more MLOps integrations.
+It is implemented with microservice and API-first design principle.
 Instead of building all components from scratch, we've decided to adopt sophisticated open-source tools:

 - [Triton Inference Server](https://github.com/triton-inference-server/server) for high-performance model serving